mainmatter/100-exercises-to-learn-rust/book/src/07_threads/04_scoped_threads.md

 ## `scope`

 The `std::thread::scope` function creates a new **scope**.\
-`std::thread::scope` takes as input a closure, with a single argument: a `Scope` instance.
+`std::thread::scope` takes a closure as input, with a single argument: a `Scope` instance.

 ## Scoped spawns